jarrekk/Jalpc/README.md

 It's pretty minimal, but leverages large type and drastic contrast to make a statement, on all devices.

-The landing page of the blog is bilingual page.
+The landing page of the blog is multilingual page.

 It is my pleasure to contact me, you can give me your website or some advice about my website.
 Let's build a wonderful Jekyll theme together!